 Four rules for investors under forty

-You can learn a lot from old masters like Warren Buffett or Burton Malkiel.
+There's a lot you can learn from old masters like Warren Buffett and Burton Malkiel.
 We have summarized the most important rules for young investors.

-Everything online, everything transparent at all times: when you look at your portfolio online with us, you will feel that we are doing everything that is possible today.
-This often means using the latest technologies – but not chasing after every new hype.
+Everything online, everything transparent at all times: when you view your portfolio with us, you can see that we are doing everything possible today.
+This often means using the latest technologies – but not chasing every new hype.

-Our investment philosophy, on the other hand, is not that new.
+Our investment philosophy, on the other hand, is not so new.
 It has been tried and tested over many, many years by the best in the industry.

-I recently found a nice article by our American colleagues at Wealthfront in which two of the greats have their say: Burton Malkiel, who became one of the pioneers of the ETF movement in the 1970s with his book «A Random Walk Down Wall Street».
-And Warren Buffett, the greatest investing legend of our time.
+I remember a slightly older but no less insightful article by our American colleagues at Wealthfront, in which two of the greats have their say: Burton Malkiel, who became one of the pioneers of the ETF movement in the 1970s with his book «A Random Walk Down Wall Street,» and Warren Buffett, the greatest investment legend of our time.

-I am always amazed at what you can learn from old masters like Warren Buffett or Burton Malkiel.
-From their combined investment experience of over 100 years, Malkiel derives four rules that young people should follow in order to be successful in investing – and I like to summarize these rules for investors:
+I am always amazed at what we can learn from old masters like Warren Buffett and Burton Malkiel.
+From their combined 100+ years of investment experience (Buffett bought his first stock at age 11), Malkiel derives four rules for young people to follow in order to be successful investors – and I am happy to summarize these rules for investors:

 Rule 1: Make investing a habit

-Many people believe that investing is for people older than themselves.
-Young people in particular agree: Investing money?
-I can start doing that at 40.
-If they really started investing at 40, that wouldn't be so bad.
-Unfortunately, however, by the time they are 40 they have got into the habit of putting nothing aside.
+Many people believe that investing is something for people who are older than they are.
+Young people in particular tend to agree: Investing money?
+I can start doing that when I'm 40.
+If they actually started investing at 40, that wouldn't be so bad.
+Unfortunately, however, by the time they reach 40, they have gotten into the habit of not putting anything aside.
 Instead, they spend all their money.
-Unfortunately, they missed out on watching the miracle of compound interest at work.
-From this point of view, they would have already come a long way.
-Not only would they already have a tidy sum on the high edge.
-They would also have the certainty that they have created this wealth themselves – thanks to their good habits.
+As a result, they have unfortunately missed out on seeing the miracle of compound interest at work.
+From this perspective, they would already have come a long way.
+Not only would they already have a tidy sum tucked away, but they would also have the certainty that they created this wealth themselves – thanks to their good habits.

 Rule 2: Invest regularly

-Every time the financial markets are in crisis, we observe the same behavior among investors: hardly anyone invests.
+Every time the financial markets are in crisis, we see the same behavior among investors: hardly anyone invests.
 Many even liquidate their entire investments.
-In 2008 and 2009 in particular, people thought the world was coming to an end.
+In 2008, 2009, and 2020 in particular, many people thought the world was coming to an end.

-Yet the crisis was the opportunity par excellence – at least that's how investing legend Warren Buffett sees it.
-He likes to pick companies whose products, brands and management he thinks are good and wait to buy them during the crisis.
+But the crisis is actually the perfect opportunity – at least according to legendary investor Warren Buffett.
+He likes to pick companies whose products, brands, and management he likes, and waits to buy them during a crisis.

 Why does he do this?
-It's best to let him speak for himself: «Let's play a little guessing game.
+Let's hear it from him: «Let's play a little guessing game.
 Suppose you like hamburgers and want to eat one every now and then for the rest of your life.
-You will certainly be buying hamburgers regularly for the next five years.
+You're sure to buy hamburgers regularly over the next five years.
 What would you prefer?
-Should the price of hamburgers go up or down?» You don't have to think long about that, do you?
-You want to buy hamburgers, so you want the price to fall.
-Buffett's next question is not much more difficult: «Imagine you want to buy a car at some point in the next five years.
-Do you want the price to go up or down?» Unless you happen to be a car dealer, the answer to this question is also clear: the price should fall.
-Not that difficult, the guessing game with Buffett.
-And then it continues: «Now for the last question: Suppose you want to invest money over the next few years.
-Should the price of shares rise or fall?».
+Would you rather the price of hamburgers go up or down?» You don't have to think long about that, do you?
+You want to buy hamburgers, so you want the price to go down.
+Buffett's next question isn't much harder: «Imagine you want to buy a car at some point in the next five years.
+Do you want the price to go up or down?» Unless you happen to be a car dealer, the answer to this question is also clear: you want the price to go down.
+Buffett's guessing game isn't that difficult.
+And here's the next one: «Now for the last question: suppose you want to invest money over the next few years.
+Should the price of stocks go up or down?»

-Rise, of course.
+Up, of course.
 That's what most people say.
-But only people who already have a lot of shares and want to sell them soon should actually want this.
-For those who want to buy, lower prices are a good opportunity.
-This not only applies to Warren Buffett, who (as one of the very few investors who was often successful) always waited for the right time.
-It also applies to every normal investor who simply puts some money aside each month.
-Because they will have bought exactly at the low point.
-If they follow their plan with discipline.
+But really, only people who already own a lot of stocks and want to sell them soon should want that.
+For those who want to buy more, lower prices are a good opportunity.
+This doesn't just apply to Warren Buffett, who (as one of the very few investors, often successfully) has always waited for the right moment.
+It also applies to every ordinary investor who simply puts a little money aside every month.
+Because then they will have bought at exactly the right moment.
+Provided they stick to their plan with discipline.

 Rule 3: Keep your emotions in check

-Keeping a cool head would be appropriate.
-But this is exactly what many people find difficult.
+Keeping a cool head is advisable.
+But that is precisely what many people find difficult.
 You can see what they are doing wrong on the stock market.

-Most people don't buy at a low point.
-Rather, they are among the many who sell there.
-Afterward, they pull the covers over their heads and want nothing to do with investing for a while.
-When the markets have done well again a few years later, some investors come back.
-Then they buy – possibly already at the highs.
+Most people don't buy at the lowest point.
+They are more likely to be among the many who sell there.
+Then they pull the covers over their heads and want nothing to do with investing for a while.
+When the markets have recovered a few years later, some of the investors come back.
+Then they buy – possibly at the highest prices.

-Let's remember the year 2000: the Internet bubble peaked in the first quarter.
+The older ones among us remember: in the first quarter of 2000, the internet bubble reached its peak.
 And what did people invest in?
-That's right, in Internet funds.
-There were also solid investments at the beginning of 2000.
-But they were left behind.
-Better to get rich quick.
+Right, internet stocks.
+Yet there were solid investments available at the beginning of 2000.
+But they were ignored.
+People preferred to get rich quick.

-As exciting as the prospect of short-term gains may be, short-term thinking usually leads to problems.
-Overall, the market has delivered reasonable long-term returns.
-But only for those investors who have acted slowly and prudently.
-So exercise patience and train your perseverance.
-Because only those who keep at it will be successful in the long term.
+As exciting as the prospect of short-term gains may be, short-term thinking usually causes problems.
+Overall, the market has generated reasonable returns over the long term.
+But only for investors who have acted slowly and cautiously.
+So practice patience and train your endurance.
+Because only those who stick with it will be successful in the long run.

 About the author